the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 ## Props Handling (Advanced)

 Props are passed from parent to child down the component tree.
 Since we use props to transport information from component to component frequently, and sometimes via other components which are in between, it is useful to know a few tricks to make passing props more convenient.
-Note that the following refactorings are recommended for you to learn different JavaScript/React patterns, though you can still build complete React applications without them.
-Consider these advanced React techniques that will make your source code more concise.
+Note that the following refactorings are recommended for you to learn different JavaScript/React patterns.
+But you can still build complete React applications without them.
+Consider these as advanced React techniques that will make your source code more concise.

 ### Object Destructuring